haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### Local setup (on your own)

-If you are installing HADDOCK3 on your own system check the instructions are requirement below.
+If you are installing HADDOCK3 on your own system, check the instructions and requirements below.

 #### Installing HADDOCK3